-28. Entries in the books of account, including those maintained in an electronic form, 25 regularly kept in the course of business are relevant whenever they refer to a matter into which the Court has to inquire, but such statements shall not alone be sufficient evidence to charge any person with liability.
+28. Entries in the books of account, including those maintained in an electronic form, regularly kept in the course of business are relevant whenever they refer to a matter into which the Court has to inquire, but such statements shall not alone be sufficient evidence to charge any person with liability.

-A sues B for one thousand rupees, and shows entries in his account books showing 30 B to be indebted to him to this amount.
+A sues B for one thousand rupees, and shows entries in his account book showing B ${30}$ to be indebted to him to this amount.
 The entries are relevant, but are not sufficient, without other evidence, to prove the debt.